-How to apply: Submit application along with a bio and letter/essay of 500 to 1,000 words describing educational and work history, accomplishments which support candidacy, and career goals.
-A letter of recommendation from GSU faculty or administration may accompany the application.
-All required material should be sent to director of Financial Aid at Governors State University.
+Apply to: Submit a biographical essay of 500-1,000 words describing educational and work history, accomplishments which support candidacy, and career goals and his/her determination to complete all coursework necessary to earn a degree.
+Indicate how the degree will change his/her life.
+A letter of recommendation from GSU faculty or administration may accompany the essay.